Razan-S/Softsquare_Intern_Assignment-2/README.md

 # Assignment2FormDirectivePipe

 Directive

+Attribute Directive
-- Attribute => Change The image src every time you type country name in the nationality box (the image will show the flag of the country)
+The attribute directive should change the image source every time a country name is typed in the nationality box.
+The image displayed will correspond to the flag of the entered country.

--
+Structural Directive
+The structural directive should show all summarized information when the save button is clicked.

 Pipe

-- Convert country name to the country code according to the ISO3166 standard (use for specify the country in URL of the directive attribute)
+The pipe should convert the country name to the country code according to the ISO3166 standard.
+This converted code will be used to specify the country in the URL of the attribute directive.